 Using the kettlebell for runners is a great asset to any training plan, since incorporating the kettlebell can help quickly improve performance on the run.
-However, with so much of their training already planned, many runners question whether it’s worth their time to incorporate the kettlebell.
+However, with so much of their training already planned, many runners question when to include kettlebell workouts.

 Are kettlebells good for runners?

 Kettlebell training is so beneficial for runners.
-Kettlebell workouts are a great way to build muscle, prevent imbalances and help reduce the risk of injury on the run.
+Completing a kettlebell workout for runners includes exercises designed to build muscle, prevent imbalances and help reduce the risk of injury on the run.
 In addition, adding just a few kettlebell exercises each week can be enough to help improve your running performance.

 Adding a kettlebell to bodyweight exercises increases the resistance and therefore requires more strength to complete.
 Kettlebell exercises are more effective than standard bodyweight exercises such as squats, lunges, sit ups, etc.